randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

--Turn Super Sonic requires 2,4,5,6 in the Level Select Sound Test and pressing B+A or C+A at roughly the same time from the ground.
+-Turn Super Sonic requires 2,4,5,6 in the Level Select Sound Test and pressing A/B/C twice in the air with 50 rings.

+-Ring throwing available as Super Sonic only

 -Sonic and Tails both have no roll-lock.
 Obj Status check changed to 3 which is seemingly not used so it always passes

--Super Sonic's pause in the air is removed

 -The title screen now lasts a more appropriate length.